COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Multi-source LiDAR semantic segmentation

 \subsection{Intuition}

 In the previous section, we restricted the discussion of one result in \autoref{tab:COLA-DG}.
 When trained with COLA, Cylinder3D improves its source-to-source segmentation performance.
 This result suggests that multi-source training could be used to perform LSS.
 We call this task multi-source LiDAR semantic segmentation.
+It is a supervised domain adaptation strategy.

-In this task, we expect the evaluation set to be available, at least partially, during training as it would be for typical LSS.
-Based on this hypothesis, we design a pipeline that can allow us to leverage multi-source information for source-to-source segmentation, called COLA-S2S.
-COLA-S2S is illustrated in \autoref{fig:cola_s2s}.
+In this task, we expect examples of the evaluation set to be available, at least partially, during training, as they would be for typical LSS.
+Based on this hypothesis, we design a pipeline called COLA-S2S that can allow us to leverage multi-source information for source-to-source segmentation.
+COLA-S2S is illustrated in~\autoref{fig:cola_s2s}.

 The difference between COLA-DG and COLA-S2S is that COLA-S2S requires the inference labels to be the same as the fine label set of the target, which means COLA cannot be applied throughout the pipeline.
 We propose a two-step training process.
 First, following the COLA-DG training process, the COLA-S2S model is trained with a concatenation of datasets, including the target set, supervised by the coarse labels.
-This step allows the model to learn useful deep geometric primitives and disambiguates the main road components.
+This step allows the model to learn useful representation of the scene and disambiguates the main road components.
 Then, the COLA-S2S model is \textit{finetuned} with the target set only, supervised by its fine labels.

 The remainder of this section describes the experimental protocols more precisely and presents the results.